Getting Lost (Scary for Kids & Parents!)

 Tips to Keeping Kids Safe on Vacation

-Write-on SafetyTat peels and sticks with a bit of pressure and can be personalized with the included water resistant pen.
+Write-on SafetyTat peels and sticks with a bit of pressure.
+Simply write your name and phone number on the surface with the included water resistant pen.
 I love the idea of using the SafetyTat when traveling to busy locations like at the zoo, children’s museum or amusement park when kids can easily become lost.

 In addition to returning lost kids, several of the SafetyTats have specific child-safety needs printed on the tattoo.
 Alerts like, “I have Autism”, “Allergies – Ask First!”, “Non-Verbal” and “Alert – Diabetic” help other adults know immediately about your child’s special needs.
 These special SafetyTats would be great for children to wear when in large groups where they might be separated from their parents, like at day camp, church or at a party.